 Use of Funds

 AHP funds can be used to assist with the funding of new construction, acquisition, rehabilitation or any combination thereof for ownership and rental housing serving very low-, low- and moderate-income households.
 Very low-income households are those with annual incomes at or below 50 percent of area median income.
 Low- and moderate-income households are those with annual incomes at or below 80 percent of area median income.
 The area median income guidelines are defined annually by the U.S. Department of Housing and Urban Development (HUD).

 Availability of Funds

 AHP funds are made available through a single competitive offering conducted annually.
-Interested Members and Sponsors have until the closing date for each offering to submit an application.
-Applications must be completed and submitted online to the FHLB by 5:00 P.M., Eastern Standard Time, August 8, 2018, for the FHLB’s 2018 offering.
+Interested members and sponsors have until the closing date for each offering to submit an application.
+Applications must be completed and submitted online to the FHLB by 5:00 pm EST, July 31, 2020, for the FHLB’s 2020 offering.

 The FHLB will review, analyze, and score the application, taking into consideration:

 Each of these requirements is explained in detail in the current AHP Implementation Plan.

 Following the submission deadline, applications will be reviewed to determine whether they meet all threshold and feasibility requirements.
 Applications meeting threshold and feasibility requirements will be scored.
 Applications are then ranked by score and recommended to the FHLB Board for funding, from highest to lowest score, until all available funds are exhausted.
 Funding awards will be announced approximately 90 days after the submission deadline.

 The following subsidy limits apply to all members and projects: